vijendra1125/Custom-Mask-RCNN-Using-Tensorfow-Object-Detection-API/README.md

   - IMAGENAME_colored_mask.png
   - IMAGENAME_mask.png
   - IMAGENAME_watershed_mask.png.

-You need to take all <image name>_watershed_mask.png and palce it in dataset/Annotations/masks folder and then rename ist from IMAGENAME_watershed_mask.png to IMAGENAME.png
+You need to take all IMAGENAME_watershed_mask.png and palce it in dataset/Annotations/masks folder and then rename ist from IMAGENAME_watershed_mask.png to IMAGENAME.png

 #### Setup Tensorflow models repository
 Now it's time when we will start using Tensorflow object detection API so go ahead and clone it using the following command